 There are several men busting conventional rules wide open that I also admire.
 If you search for “historical men breaking rules” you’ll see Nelson Mandela, Ghandi, Martin Luther King Jr., um…Jesus, Moses, and one of my personal favorites–Ray Franz.
 Look him up, he’s amazing.

 One guy I adore, who went against the grain, would be Oscar Wilde.
 Mr. Wilde’s social and political critique, charm, and quick wit is written in such a way that is impossible to replicate.
 He took the fabric of European society and unraveled it so eloquently that it makes me want to cry.
-He was imprisoned in 1895 for his sexuality and lifestyle yet did not waiver from who he was and the fucker kept on writing about personal prisons, poverty, and oppression.
+He was imprisoned in 1895 for his sexuality and lifestyle, yet did not waiver from who he was and kept on writing about personal prisons, poverty, and oppression.
 One of my favorite books ever is The Picture of Dorian Gray.
-I could read it over and over and over, and, I have.
+I could read it over and over and over, and I have.

 A modern hero of mine, breaking rules of a commonplace society, is Augusten Burroughs.
 I adore his writing.
 After finding Running with Scissors (just last year, where have I been?), I devoured more of his books; I’m making my way through the rest of them.
 I relate to how open he is about things that happened in his life.
 Reading on, I learned some of our experiences were eerily similar, and he wasn’t ashamed to talk about them.
 I was nervous to publish my memoir until I found Augusten and read on as he bared his soul via the written word.
 Emboldened, I published.
-Aside from his writing, what I love about him is that he recreated himself and changed his name to suit his new identity (why the fuck not?).
+Aside from his writing, what I love about him is that he recreated himself and changed his name to suit his new identity (why not?).
 And seeing his transformation as I read his work is utterly beautiful.

 I’m not saying you have to go out and wreak havoc.
 I’m saying it takes you being who you are at your core, seeing a need somewhere in this world that’s grossly overlooked and filling it to the brim.
 Find some way, using your talent for being the best you that you can be, to fill the world with what you have to offer.